 Putting the issue into perspective

-In some countries, it is still common to use a cover sheet as the first page of the CV.
-It usually features an oversized portrait photograph, name and contact details of the applicant and a lot of white space. 🙁 My general recommendation, however, is: Leave it out, even if a lot of others are still sticking to the tradition.
+In some countries, it is still common to use a cover sheet as the first page of the CV / résumé.
+It usually features an oversized portrait photograph, the name and contact details of the applicant, and a lot of white space. 🙁 My general recommendation, however, is: Leave it out, even if a lot of others are still sticking to the tradition.
 Otherwise, you would only be wasting valuable advertising space!

 Before I explain the reasons for it in more detail, I would like to put this message into perspective.
 It may be possible in individual cases that a cover sheet is explicitly requested or needed in a specific context.
 In such cases, you should of course use a cover sheet and design it according to the specifications.
 But this exception to the rule only applies in cases where you have factual information that such a requirement exists and what it looks like.
 Just the fact that many others use a cover sheet is not a satisfactory reason.